bang-olufsen/create/README.md

 ## Documentation

+We're working to expand the documentation for Beocreate 2 to make it easier to tap into its customisation capabilities.

 ### Extensions

-Design and develop extensions. *Coming soon.*
+Design and develop extensions to expand the functionality of the system.

 - Introduction to Extensions
 - Implementing Server-side Code